dinobuefixe/pw_mtp_project/git_best_practices/workflow_patterns.md

 - Requires an experienced team that can slice features appropriately for regular integration.
 - Relies on strong continuous integration and continuous delivery/deployment practices to maintain stability.

+## **Conclusion**
+Between these strategies, there isnt a worst or better one, only a strategy that works best for each team, depending on team size and communication.
+By following these strategies, teams can be more productive and organized.